Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Results

 A dataset of 543 thermal images was captured by drone during a wildfire at Grafenberg Alm, Austria (1,780 m above sea level, ASL) on 17th of October 2023 at approximately 2pm local time.
 The ambient temperature was approximately 9$^\circ C$ (cf. Fig. \ref{Fig:Grafenbergalm}).
 The fire's location near the tree line resulted primarily in observed surface and ground fires with minimal occluding vegetation.

 This dataset, however, reflects only the specific ambient conditions present during its recording.
-To increase its size and variability for more robust model generalization, we embed a latent diffusion model (LDM) \cite{rombach2022high} into a vector quantized variational autoencoder (VQ-VAE) \cite{van2017neural} (cf. Fig. \ref{Fig:model_overview}).
+To increase its size and variability for more robust model generalization, we embed a latent diffusion model (LDM) \cite{rombach2022high} into a vector quantized variational autoencoder (VQ-VAE) \cite{van2017neural} (See Supplementary Fig. 1 for additional details on the generating surface temperature model architecture).

 This model was used to generate a total of 75,000 new thermal images of unconcluded surface temperatures at 9$^\circ C$ ambient temperature (the same ambient temperature at which the real thermal images have been recorded).
 The VQ-VAE encoded images by compressing them from 512×512 pixels to a 64×64 latent representation and then reconstructed them back to the original resolution.
 This compression enabled efficient training under limited computational resources while maintaining image fidelity.
 The diffusion process was applied in the latent space via the LDM rather than directly in pixel space, balancing computational efficiency with generative quality.
-Supplementary Fig. 1 presents the training analysis with the evolution of the loss functions, demonstrating stable convergence for both VQ-VAE and LDM.
-In Figure \ref{Fig:gen_vs_real}, we provide a visual comparison between the generated and real samples.
-The generated outputs closely match the real data in both structure and fine details, showing the model’s ability to capture the underlying distribution and produce high-fidelity results.
+Supplementary Fig. 2 presents the training analysis with the evolution of the loss functions, demonstrating stable convergence for both VQ-VAE and LDM.
+In Figure \ref{Fig:gen_vs_real} , we present a qualitative comparison between two independent datasets: generated samples and real observations.
+The images do not represent one-to-one correspondences, as they originate from different datasets.
+Instead, the comparison illustrates that the generated outputs reproduce similar structural characteristics and fine-scale patterns observed in real data, demonstrating the model’s ability to capture the underlying data distribution and produce realistic samples.

 The generated images feature locally varying surface temperatures and fire conditions but are limited to the original dataset's ambient temperature of 9$^\circ C$ and maximum fire temperature of 98$^\circ C$.
 To extend this range to other ambient temperatures and higher fire temperatures, we apply the following temperature augmentation model: